 |April 2019||How the 1906 San Francisco Earthquake Shaped Economic Activity in the American West|

 with Katherine Eriksson, Casper Worm Hansen, Lars Lønstrup: w25727

 This paper examines the long-run effects of the 1906 San Francisco Earthquake on the spatial distribution of economic activity in the American West.
 Using variation in the potential damage intensity of the earthquake, we show that more severely affected cities experienced lower population increases relative to less affected cities until the late 20th century.
 This long lasting effect is largely a result of individuals’ high geographical mobility at that time.
 Less affected areas became more attractive migration destinations in the immediate aftermath of the earthquake, which permanently changed the spatial distribution of economic activity in the American West.

 |March 2019||The Intergenerational Effects of a Large Wealth Shock: White Southerners After the Civil War|

 with Leah Platt Boustan, Katherine Eriksson: w25700

-The nullification of slave-based wealth after the US Civil War (1861-65) was one of the largest episodes of wealth compression in history.
-We document that white southern households with more slave assets lost substantially more wealth by 1870 relative to households with otherwise similar pre-War wealth levels.
-Yet, the sons of these slaveholders recovered in income and wealth proxies by 1880, in part by shifting into white collar positions and marrying into higher status families.
-Their pattern of recovery is most consistent with the importance of social networks in facilitating employment opportunities and access to credit.
+The nullification of slave wealth after the U.S. Civil War (1861-65) was one of the largest episodes of wealth compressions in history.
+We document that white Southern households holding more slave assets in 1860 lost substantially more wealth by 1870, relative to households that had been equally wealthy before the war.
+Yet, the sons of former slaveholders recovered relative to comparable sons by 1900, and grandsons surpassed their counterparts in educational and occupational attainment by 1940.
+We find that social networks facilitated this recovery, with sons marrying into other former slaveholding families.
+Transmission of entrepreneurship and skills appear less central.